RichardCoffee/custom-post-type/README.md

 * Provides a base class for easier CPT creation.
 * Control whether the CPT show ups on the Blog page along with regular posts.
-* You can stop a CPT with a specific taxonomy term from showing up on queries.
+* Assign a custom 'single' template for displaying the CPT from a plugin.
-* You can assign a custom 'single' template for displaying the CPT from a plugin.
+* Assign a folder, or list of folders to look for templates in.
-* You can assign a folder, or list of folders to look for templates in.
+* Show a column on the admin Users screen, providing an author count.
-* You can stop a user from deleting a custom taxonomy term, either permanently or if in use.
+* Stop a user from deleting a custom taxonomy term, either permanently or if in use.
-* You can prevent editing of custom taxonomy term slugs.
+* Prevent editing of custom taxonomy term slugs.
-* Can automatically generate custom capabilites, suitable to be used for custom roles.
+* Stop a CPT with a specific taxonomy term from showing up on queries.
-* Can generate log messages using your own logging function.
+* Automatically generate custom capabilites, suitable to be used for custom roles.
-* Does all the other things needed for Custom Post Types to function properly
+* Generate log messages using your own logging function.

 ## Install